WHAT IS EMERGENCY ROOM MALPRACTICE & NEGLIGENCE?

 A trip to the emergency room means trusting complete strangers to save your life.
 While some emergencies will not have a good result even with the best of care, some bad outcomes are unnecessary and preventable.

-Emergency room injuries can mean sudden physical, emotional, and financial hardships for patients and their families.
+Emergency room negligence or malpractice can mean sudden physical, emotional, and financial hardships for patients and their families.
 During this time, it is difficult to think about seeking legal help, but there are time limits for taking legal action.
 In addition, in many cases you will need the compensation that you deserve as soon as possible.

-If you or a loved one has experienced serious injury or death which you believe may have been due to emergency room malpractice, you may be entitled to compensation including:
+If you or a loved one has experienced serious injury or death which you believe may have been due to emergency room negligence, it might benefit you to seek an emergency room malpractice lawyer.
+It is possible you may be entitled to compensation including:

 - Current and future medical bills